Timeline 1877-1878

 c1877-1880 The CP railroad hired 2 men, Hart and

-arrived in a buggy loaded with shotguns and ammo at the gate of a
+They arrived in a buggy loaded with shotguns and ammo at the gate of

-Hart was killed and Crow was also killed after he fled into a wheat
+farmers.
+Hart was killed and Crow was also killed after he fled into

-field.
-The railroad shut down its telegraph line and announced that an
+a wheat field.
+The railroad shut down its telegraph line and

 (SFC, 7/8/96, p.D2)